 Rationale: Because of the recent revisions in the Biology courses for science majors, the program decided to change the recommendation to BIOL 201, 202, and 203 instead of BIOL 111, 112 and 263.
 This then required a change in the number of credits for the major and a change to free electives.

-- 8 Department of Geoscience-Program Revisions (Biology Fast Track) and Course Catalog Description Changes - a Program Revisions (Biology Fast Track) - i Bachelor of Science-Geology/Geology Track ii Bachelor of Science in Education-Earth and Space Science ii --- ----
+8 Department of Geoscience-Program Revisions (Biology Fast Track) and Course Catalog Description Changes ii Bachelor of Science in Education-Earth and Space Science